jayneel-p/jaywalkin/src/pages/articles/article1.md

 ---
 title: "Introduction to Optical Tweezers and Statistical Mechanics (Test)"
 description: "This is an article I wrote for my Stat Mech 2 course.
 It's not wholly accurate.
 This a test article and is subject to be updated to test the implementation of new features on this blog.
-This article is incomplete in it's explinations."
+This article is incomplete in it's explanation."
 date: "2025-05-05"
 tags: ["physics","latex"]
 layout: ../../layouts/ArticleLayout.astro